Forename · entry I

 Jennifer

-A Cornish form of the Welsh Gwenhwyfar; the name behind Guinevere.
-Quiet for most of its life, briefly fashionable in the second half of the twentieth century, declining now.
+The standard spelling is Jennifer: J-e-n-n-i-f-e-r.
+It is a Cornish form related to Welsh Gwenhwyfar, the name behind Guinevere; quiet for most of its life, very fashionable in the late twentieth century, and less common now.

 Jennifer is the Cornish form of the Welsh personal name Gwenhwyfar, which appears in early Brythonic sources as the queen later anglicised as Guinevere.
 The first element, gwen, is read as white, fair, or blessed; the second is variously rendered spirit, phantom, or wave.
 Modern reference works most often offer white phantom, though fair one is also given.